History of Unani Treatment

 The Four Humours of the Human Body (Akhlat)

 Hippocrates propounded the doctrine of fluids, or Humours of the body which obtain from the food and various hormones and enzymes.
 The mizaj of a man is expressed by the preponderance of a particular khilt (humour) present in his body.
-Thus a man may be Damvi (sanguineous), Balghami (phlegmatic), Safravi (choleric) or Saudavi (melancholic) in nature according to the preponderance of Dam, Balgham, Safra or Sauda respectively.
-The health is preserved until these humours are maintained in proportion according to their quantity or and quality, diseases like piles, fissure, fistula, asthma, liver disease, joint pain, arthritis, skin disease, psoriasis, eczema, even sexual diseases develop as soon as balanced proportion of these akhlat is disturbed in their quantity and/or quality.
+Thus a man may be Damwi (sanguineous), Balghami (phlegmatic), Safrawi (choleric) or Saudawi (melancholic) in nature according to the preponderance of Dam, Balgham, Safra or Sauda respectively.
+The health is preserved until these humours are maintained in proportion according to their quantity or and quality, diseases like Piles, Fissure, Fistula, Asthma, Liver Disease, Joint Pain, Arthritis, Skin Disease, Psoriasis, Eczema, Diabetes even Sexual Diseases develop as soon as balanced proportion of these akhlat is disturbed in their quantity and/or quality.
 With the disruption of right balance among four humours, the normal mizaj of a person deteriorates to ill temperament marking the illness.
 In Unani Medicine different measures are adopted as the treatment to bring the normal mizaj back to get rid of the disease.
-Unani Doctors categorized the humours into four groups based on their colour.
-These fluids are –
+Unani Doctors categorized the humours into four groups these fluids are –

 Treatment of Simplified or Compound Organs (Aaza)